humblepenguinn/Numainda/README.md

 ## Prerequisites

 - Python 3.9 or newer
-- Twitter Developer Account and access to the Twitter v2 API
+- Twitter Developer Account and access to the Twitter v2 API (Coming Soon)
 - OpenAI API key for using GPT models

 ## Setup